Descanonge/tomate/docs/source/plotting.rst

 To easily create those objects, one can use the additional methods provided by :class:`DataPlot<data_plot.DataPlot>`.

+Note that all those methods do their selection of what part of data to plot by value.
+One can still select by index by appending '_idx' to the keyword argument of a dimension.
+See examples below.

 .. currentmodule :: tomate.db_types.plotting.plot_object.PlotObjectABC

 The plot object contains a database object, and a scope corresponding to the